First Step to Success: Build the Right Team

 Upgrade Your Team

 True leaders relentless upgrade their team, utilizing every encounter as a unique opportunity to coach, evaluate and build up self-confidence, according to Inc. Just like in sports, the team with the best players wins.
 Their leaders must put the time and energy into what famed business exec Jack Welch calls “people development” — something that should be honed daily and integrated into all aspects of your interactions.
 You as the leader have to recognize and acknowledge your team’s hard work if you want to encourage peak performance and instill confidence in the very core of your team.

 As the owner or manager, you know what the vision of your company is.
 You invented it, you grew it, you live for it.
 That’s not enough.
 You also have to make sure the people who work for you not only know that vision as well but live and breathe it every day.
 Not everyone will buy into this.
 It takes a special breed of person to truly embrace the goals you’ve set for yourself and help you realize them.
 Effective leaders, then, will cast the vision of the future and fuel that passion in the people who work for them.
 You should constantly be talking about that vision, reinforcing it with rewards in order to light a fire that will help them accomplish even the most difficult of assignments.

 Follow Your Gut — Even if People Hate You for It

 Clear, sharp, definitive decision making is what you will be judged on as a leader.
 Because the choices you make will determine the overall success of your organization, it’s you who will ultimately have to answer for the success or failure of your company.
-Transparency, trust and clear vision: if you employ these things, the right team will stand behind you every time.
+Transparency, trust and clear vision: if you employ these things and build the right team, they will stand behind you every time.